legoeruro/WPI-coding-challenge/WPI Coding challenge/README.md

+# How to run this:
+Make sure you have npm installed.
+After cloning the project, change directory into the 'WPI Coding challenge'. install all dependencies using the command:
+`npm install`

+To run locally, use:
+`npm run dev`

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.